-Credit-default swaps protecting HJ Heinz Co.’s (HNZ) debt soared to a record high after Warren Buffett’s Berkshire Hathaway Inc. and Jorge Paulo Lemann’s 3G Capital agreed to buy the ketchup maker for about $23 billion.
+Credit-default swaps protecting HJ Heinz Co.’s (HNZ:US) debt soared to a record high after Warren Buffett’s Berkshire Hathaway Inc. and Jorge Paulo Lemann’s 3G Capital agreed to buy the ketchup maker for about $23 billion.

 Five-year credit-default swaps on the Pittsburgh-based company’s debt climbed 130 basis points to 173.4 basis points at 4:31 p.m. in New York, according to prices compiled by Bloomberg.
 That’s about four times the level of the contracts before the deal was announced.

 The transaction will be financed with cash from 3G affiliates, plus the rollover of existing borrowings, and is valued at about $28 billion including debt, according to a statement today.
 Berkshire will spend about $12 billion to $13 billion on the deal for the maker of Ore-Ida potato snacks.

 “Looks like the deal will involve approximately $5 billion in new debt which would almost double Heinz’s debt load,” Anthony Valeri, a market strategist at San Diego-based LPL Financial that oversees $350 billion of assets, said in a telephone interview.
 “I think the CDS move reflects uncertainty over exactly how much more levered Heinz will be after the transaction.”